jonnew/Oat/README.md

     - There are a bunch of unsafe exit conditions in the shmem library, especially having to do with EXITs after boost interprocess exceptions during shmem segment setup.
-- [ ] Use smart pointers to ensure proper resource management.
-    - ~~Start with `recorder`, which has huge amounts of heap allocated objects pointed to with raw pointers~~
 - [ ] Decorator is primitive
     - Size of position markers, sample numbers, etc do not change with image resolution